 Science, with its relentless pursuit of causality, offers a view that seems to undermine the very foundation of free will.
 According to Determinism, every event, including human actions, is the inevitable result of preceding events, which are the results of the events that precede that, in turn which are the results of what precedes that, forming a chain right up to the beginning of time (and there is debate on the ‘beginning of time’ from what we know at the moment).
-If we trust the deterministic framework, then if all variables can be accounted for in a highly sophisticated way (which is beyond what humans could ever do), we could predict every action with certainty.
-While that does not seem something that is realistic to do, Neuroscience has provided some particularly intriguing evidence that questions the existence of free will.
-For example, Benjamin Libet’s experiments in the 1980s revealed brain activity related to decision-making occurs milliseconds before individuals report being consciously aware of their decision to act.
+If we trust this, it means that if all variables can be accounted for in a highly sophisticated way (which is beyond what humans could ever do), we could predict every action with certainty.
+While that does not seem something that is realistic to do, neuroscience has provided some particularly intriguing evidence that questions the existence of free will.
+For example, Benjamin Libet’s experiments in the 1980s revealed brain activity related to decision-making occurs milliseconds before individuals report being consciously aware of their decision to act [1].
 However, the implications of Libet’s experiments have been widely debated.

 Philosophical Perspectives: Free Will, Determinism, and Their Intersection

 The philosophical debate over free will and determinism is old – and seemingly never gets old either.
 Thinkers like Baruch Spinoza and Pierre-Simon Laplace, have suggested that human beings, like all other entities in the universe, are bound by the same causal chains.
 Is there room for free will if that is the case?
-This notion is so deeply uncomfortable to others, who balk at the idea that we, and everything else are merely automatons dancing to the tune of causality.
+This notion is so deeply uncomfortable to others, who find it difficult to accept that everything is based on causality.

 On the other hand, philosophers like Robert Kane defend what is known as "libertarian free will", where individuals can make genuinely free choices that are not determined by prior events.
 Kane argues that in morally significant situations, we are ‘free to choose’ between different courses of action which are not limited by past events.